LineaLabs/lineapy/docs/source/references/configurations.rst

 +-------------------------------------+-------------------------------+---------+--------------------------------------------+-------------------------------------------------+

-All LineaPy configuration items follow following naming convention; in configuration file, all variable name should be lower case with underscore, all environmental variable name should be upper case with underscore and all CLI options should be lower case For instance, following three will achieve the same thing to change the LineaPy base folder to :code:`/lineapy` and start ipython.
+All LineaPy configuration items follow following naming convention; in configuration file, all variable name should be lower case with underscore, all environmental variable name should be upper case with underscore and all CLI options should be lower case.
+For instance, all the following options will achieve the same effect of changing to change the LineaPy base folder to ``/lineapy`` and start ipython.

-- Adding :code:`{"home_dir": "/lineapy"}` in configuration file: and run :code:`lineapy ipython`
+- Adding ``{"home_dir": "/lineapy"}`` in configuration file: and run ``lineapy ipython``
-- In environmental variable: :code:`export LINEAPY_HOME_DIR=/lineapy && lineapy ipython`
+- In environmental variable: ``export LINEAPY_HOME_DIR=/lineapy && lineapy ipython``
-- In CLI options: :code:`lineapy --home-dir='/lineapy' ipython`
+- In CLI options: ``lineapy --home-dir='/lineapy' ipython``

 LineaPy also provides a CLI command to generate the configuration file (as a json file) based on your environmental variables and CLI options for example: